It’s time for ‘the talk.’

 Thereafter, you can use a cotton swab to dub a few drops of this solution on the inside of the hive and even place the swab used inside a little baggie with a hole in it and place that in the bait hive.
 That would slow down the rate of evaporation of the alcohol, but you may need to wet the swab every few days to keep it effective.

 The downside here is getting a bunch of dead queens.
 If you’ve had to do some queen replacements recently, that might help.
 But the effectiveness of this tincturing process is determined by the hormone levels of the queen.
-Therefore, it works better with younger queens than those that were headed for retirement anyway.
+Therefore, it works better with younger queens than those that are headed for retirement anyway.

 2. Hive Construction Material

 This could be an old brood comb, wax, or propolis.
 The old brood comb doesn’t require additional processing and can be placed as it is in the trap or hive.

 I have come across a beekeeper that melts the brood comb, soaks a piece of cloth in it, and then hoists that fabric on a branch.
 You can choose to put that piece of fabric inside the hive and let the inviting smell do the rest.